Khao Manee (Khao Plort)

 Khao Manees are known for being extremely talkative, so you can expect frequent conversations with this chatty companion.
-They’re not stranger shy, and usually feel comfortable approaching guests and new faces.
+They're not shy around strangers and usually feel comfortable approaching guests and new faces.
 This bold, aristocratic breed is confident, friendly, and incredibly loyal to their family.

 Human affection is very important to your little Khao Manee.
-Since they need so much attention, it’s important to never leave your Khao Manee alone for too long.
-When left to their own devices these kitties can get lonely and feel neglected.
+Because she needs so much attention, it's important to never leave her alone for too long.
+When left to her own devices, this kitty can get lonely and feel neglected.
 A family with lots of time and attention to give is the best fit for this super social cat.

-Speaking of social, don’t worry too much if you frequently host or have a rotating door of visitors.
-Khao Manees just want you at home, and they don’t really care who you bring along.
-They’re pleased to engage with new visitors, as long as they’re willing to provide him with some of the attention he craves so much.
+Speaking of social, don't worry too much if you frequently host or have a rotating door of visitors.
+Khao Manees just want you at home, and they don't really care who you bring along.
+She's pleased to engage with new visitors, as long as they're willing to provide her with some of the attention she craves so much.

 Kids and other pets will be welcome playmates to your pet Khao Manee.
 They don't mind sharing the spotlight with the ones they love, and they will quickly form a bond with everyone in the family.
 Because this breed is so curious and friendly, you'll need to keep a close eye on them to make sure they don't run off through an open door or window to explore the world.